libnet/libnet/README.md

                      texlive-fonts-recommended latex-xcolor  \
                      texlive-font-utils

-Fior Microsoft CHM docs you need the HTML Help Workshop, which is part of Visual Studio: http://go.microsoft.com/fwlink/p/?linkid=154968, on UNIX and GNU/Linux systems, see `chmcmd`, which is available in the [FreePascal](http://www.freepascal.org/) suite:
+For Microsoft CHM docs you need the HTML Help Workshop, which is part of Visual Studio: http://go.microsoft.com/fwlink/p/?linkid=154968, on UNIX and GNU/Linux systems, see `chmcmd`, which is available in the [FreePascal](http://www.freepascal.org/) suite: